 It's a great time to be a home bartender.

 There are dozens—hundreds, even!—of resources, online and off-, dedicated to all things cocktails.
 Here are a few of my favorites.

 Blogs + Sites

-A History Lesson with Booze—Perhaps my favorite part of the weekly Dinner Party Download NPR show/podcast, a History Lesson with Booze shares an unusual historical event and challenges a bartender to create a drink to go along with it.
+A History Lesson with Booze—Perhaps my favorite part of the (now dearly departed) weekly Dinner Party Download NPR show/podcast, a History Lesson with Booze shares an unusual historical event and challenges a bartender to create a drink to go along with it.